Requirements for the Ph.D.

 Normally, a student is expected to complete this requirement during the first four years of graduate study.

-The examination must take place within one month.
-The examiner chooses the pages to be translated, and sets a reasonable time limit.
-The student then writes out a translation of these pages, using a dictionary if desired.
-The examiner evaluates the translation in accordance with the above criterion, and enters the result on the Language Examination Form.
+The examiner must be a Department member of professorial rank or someone else approved by the Graduate Director.
+The examiner chooses the pages to be translated (from an appropriate book or journal article), and sets a reasonable time limit.
+The student then writes out a translation of these pages.
+The examiner evaluates the translation, and enters the result on the Language Examination Form.
 It is the student's responsibility to then give the completed form to the Graduate Secretary.

 Advancement to Candidacy

-There is a Graduate School requirement that a candidate for a Ph.D. must satisfy all requirements for that degree within seven years after completing 24 hours of graduate courses in the Mathematics Department.
+Time Limitation: There is a Graduate School requirement that a candidate for a Ph.D. must satisfy all requirements for that degree within seven years after completing 24 hours of graduate courses in the Mathematics Department.
 Except for authorized Leave of Absence, this is an absolute limitation.

 One can petition to extend this time limit, provided the petition is endorsed by the Graduate Studies Director.
 The Department, and/or the Graduate School may require evidence that the student is still properly prepared for the completion of work.
 In particular, the student may be required to pass a new Oral Preliminary Examination in order to be permitted to continue work.